The Carbon County Citizen Corps Council and Community Emergency Response Team wants people to be prepared during emergency situations.

 Inside the kit, items should include medical records and contact lists, but after that, it can be filled with anything.

-The kit Citizen Corps will be giving away to one person includes items such as a 12-pack of bottled water; drink mix packets; beef jerky; fruit snacks; granola bars; instant pudding; can opener; canned goods; disposable utensils, plates and cups; paper towels; flashlights with batteries; dust masks; duct tape; emergency blanket; garbage bags; tarp; stationary; crayons; playing cards; activity books; notebooks; address book; first aid kit; hand sanitizer; ponchos; whistle; fire extinguisher; lighter; personal hygiene products; Tylenol; smoke detector; and more.
+The kit Citizen Corps will be giving away to one person includes items such as a bottled water; drink mix packets; beef jerky; fruit snacks; granola bars; instant pudding; can opener; canned goods; disposable utensils, plates and cups; paper towels; flashlights with batteries; dust masks; duct tape; emergency blanket; garbage bags; tarp; stationary; crayons; playing cards; activity books; notebooks; address book; first aid kit; hand sanitizer; ponchos; whistle; lighter; personal hygiene products; and more.

 Fredericks urged families with children to remember to pack items to keep the kids occupied; and if they have pets to create an emergency pet kit as well.
 Checklists for creating an emergency kit are available at www.ready.gov and www.readyPA.org .

-Also in attendance at the festival will be members of the Carbon County Animal Response Team (CART), who will be located with the CERT team.
+Also in attendance at the festival will be members of the Carbon County Animal Response Team (CART) and members of Storm Watch, who will all be located with the CERT team.

 The CART team is always looking for volunteers, the next meeting of the group will be Sept.
-30, at 6:30 p.m. at the Carbon County EMA building.
-Joel Hersh of PASART, the state Animal Response Team, will be on hand to talk to the group.
+27, at 6:30 p.m. at the Carbon County EMA building.

-This is the fourth year the Carbon County Citizen Corps and CERT team has given away an emergency supply kit at the Palmerton Community Festival.
+This is the fifth year the Carbon County Citizen Corps has given away an emergency supply kit at the Palmerton Community Festival.
 The idea first arose after Fredericks visited the Ready.gov website.